kraused53/WeatherDesk/README.md

 # FULL path from home directory to project images directory
 PATH_TO_IMAGES = '/SOME/DIRECTORY/TO/PROJECT/WeatherDesk/images/'
 ```
+I am using the standard python requests library to make an API call.
+I then convert the response into a JSON data set to make it easier to parse.

+The Open Weather API has unique weather codes for a long list of weathers of varying severity, but for this first draft I condensed the output into four categories: clear, rainy, thunderstorm and snow.
+In the future I plan on expanding the program to encompass as many weather conditions as possible, but that will also require finding or building a new set of images to depict the proper weather events.

 #

 # ***TODO*** : Add text to image